 This Pre-level 1 Ready-to-Read with bright illustrations and minimal text is perfect for the true emergent reader.

-David Milgrim is the author and illustrator of more than twenty-five books, including the New York Times bestseller Goodnight iPad and five other books about Otto and his friends.
-Go, Otto, Go! was named a Theodor Seuss Geisel Honor Book.
-He lives in Massachusetts with his wife and teenage son.
+David Milgrim is the author and illustrator of more than thirty-five books, including the New York Times bestseller Goodnight iPad and the Adventures of Otto series.
+His books Go, Otto, Go! and See Pip Flap were each named a Theodor Seuss Geisel Honor Book.
+He lives in Massachusetts with his wife.
 Visit him at DavidMilgrim.com.

 "In his third beginning reader about Otto the robot, Milgrim (See Otto, 2002, etc.) introduces another new friend for Otto, a little mouse named Pip.
 The simple plot involves a large balloon that Otto kindly shares with Pip after the mouse has a rather funny pointing attack.
 (Pip seems to be in that I-point-and-I-want-it phase common with one-year-olds.)
 The big purple balloon is large enough to carry Pip up and away over the clouds, until Pip runs into Zee the bee. (“Oops, there goes Pip.”)
 Otto flies a plane up to rescue Pip (“Hurry, Otto, Hurry”), but they crash (and splash) in front of some hippos with another big balloon, and the story ends as it begins, with a droll “See Pip point.”
 Milgrim again succeeds in the difficult challenge of creating a real, funny story with just a few simple words.
 His illustrations utilize lots of motion and basic geometric shapes with heavy black outlines, all against pastel backgrounds with text set in an extra-large typeface.
 Emergent readers will like the humor in little Pip’s pointed requests, and more engaging adventures for Otto and Pip will be welcome additions to the limited selection of funny stories for children just beginning to read.
 (Easy reader.
 5-7)."